0xSero/partisia-docs/docs/smart-contracts/integration/introduction-to-standard-formats.md

 # Introduction to Standard Formats

-Welcome to our collection of standard formats for smart contracts!
+Welcome to Partisia Blockchain's collection of standard formats for smart contracts!
 We provide standardized formats that enable seamless integration and compatibility with existing decentralized applications (DApps) and the broader blockchain ecosystem.
-Our standard formats ensure interoperability and simplify the development process for different needs eg: token contracts and non-fungible token (NFT) contracts.
+Our standard formats ensure interoperability and simplify the development process for different needs, such as token contracts and non-fungible token (NFT) contracts.

-## What are Standard Formats?

-Standard formats are predefined contract structures that follow widely recognized token and NFT standards.
-These formats establish a common set of rules and interfaces, allowing developers to create smart contracts that work seamlessly with other applications and platforms in the blockchain ecosystem.
-By adhering to these standards, you can ensure that your contracts are compatible with various wallets, exchanges, and other blockchain services.

 ## Benefits of Standard Formats